-Presence of hydrogen sulfide in crude oil and proper petroleum crude oil classification
+Presence of hydrogen sulfide in petroleum crude oil and classification

 Petroleum crude oil test methods

-The Transportation of Dangerous Goods (TDG) Regulations do not specify which test method to use, and the UN Recommendations provide a list of suggested test methods.
-These are simply suggestions and do not specify the scope of each method.
+The TDG Regulations do not specify which test method to use.
+However, the United Nations (UN) Recommendations provide a list of suggested test methods.
+These are suggestions, which do not apply to every situation.

 The consignor must determine the initial boiling point using a suitable test that ensures sample integrity and minimal loss of all volatile components.

-Shipping names selection and the importance of proper classification
+Shipping names selection and importance of proper classification

-Part 2 of the Transportation of Dangerous Goods (TDG) Regulations requires the consignor (the person who ships or who imports the dangerous goods) to use the shipping name that most precisely describes the dangerous goods and that is consistent with the hazards determined by the criteria and tests.
+Part 2 of the TDG Regulations requires the consignor to use the shipping name that most precisely describes the dangerous goods and that is consistent with the hazards determined by the criteria and tests.

 Therefore, identifying the applicable hazards and appropriate shipping name are the first steps to determine the transportation requirements applicable to a product.
 The dangerous goods list of the TDG Regulations currently provides two shipping names specifically addressing petroleum crude oil, which are: PETROLEUM CRUDE OIL (UN1267) and PETROLEUM SOUR CRUDE OIL, FLAMMABLE, TOXIC (UN3494).

-For additional information and guidance regarding Classification, please refer to Classification Scheme, or contact us at TC.TDGClassification-ClassificationTMD.TC@tc.gc.ca.
+Please consult the classification scheme bulletin for additional information and guidance regarding classification, or contact us at TC.TDGClassification-ClassificationTMD.TC@tc.gc.ca.

 For more information

-To consult the abstracts of research on Crude oil done by the Transportation of Dangerous Goods Directorate:
+To consult the abstracts of research on crude oil done by the TDG Directorate:

 To access information on the standards referenced in the TDG Regulations: